-In the close dry port configuration, the dry port is very near to a seaport, whose level of congestion is therefore strongly decreased.
+In the close dry port configuration, the dry port is located at a short distance (lower than 50 km) from a seaport, whose level of congestion is therefore strongly decreased.
 It can consolidate the loads collected from and directed to the shippers that are located outside the urban areas.
 It assumes the function of container buffering and provides the chance to load the containers in sequence on the service shuttles in such a way to synchronize with the vessel loading process.